9. Issuance of AQF certification documentation

 - AQF qualifications it is authorised to issue; and

-- AQF qualifications and VET statements of attainment the organisation has issued to VET students;
+- AQF qualifications and VET statements of attainment the provider has issued to VET students;

 - retain records, in accordance with the AQF Qualifications Register Policy, of all AQF certification documentation issued to VET students for a period of thirty years;

-- retain records of all assessments submitted by a VET student to the organisation or a third party for a period of 2 years after the student has completed the training product;
+- retain records of all assessments submitted by a VET student to the provider or a third party for a period of 2 years after the student has completed the training product;

-- ensure VET students – including those previously enrolled with the organisation – are able to access copies of their AQF certification documentation retained under paragraph (b); and
+- ensure VET students – including those previously enrolled with the provider – are able to access copies of their AQF certification documentation retained under paragraph (b); and

-- upon request from the VET Regulator, provide a report of all AQF qualifications and VET statements of attainment the organisation has issued during the period specified in the Regulator’s request.
+- upon request from the Council, provide a report of all AQF qualifications and VET statements of attainment the provider has issued during the period specified in the Council’s request.

 Related Standards

-11. Issue of VET qualifications and VET statements of attainment
+11. Issue of approved VET qualifications and VET statements of attainment

-11. Issue of VET qualifications and VET statements of attainment
+11. Issue of approved VET qualifications and VET statements of attainment

-- All VET qualifications issued by a registered training organisation must comply with the AQF Qualifications Issuance Policy and must include:
+- All approved VET qualifications issued by a WA registered provider must comply with the AQF Qualifications Issuance Policy and must include:

-- the name, registration code and logo of the organisation;
+- the name, registration code and logo of the provider;

 - the code and title of the AQF qualification;